Supervised Dynamic Dimension Reduction with Deep Neural Network

 After training, we use the fitted networks to construct a panel of {\bf target-aware predictors}, denoted by $\hat{\mathbf{x}}_t^\star = (\hat{x}_{1,t}^\star, \dots, \hat{x}_{N,t}^\star)^\top$, where each component is defined as

 This transformation embeds predictive information about the target into each feature, enhancing its relevance for downstream supervised factor extraction.

 In the second step, we apply PCA to the transformed predictors $\hat \bx_t^\star$ to obtain the estimated dynamic factors $\hat \bg_t^\star$.
 Specifically, we compute the sample covariance matrix $\hat\Sigma=T^{-1}\sum_{t} \hat \bx_t^\star \hat\bx_t^{\star\top}\in\R^{N\times N}$, and extract the factor loading matrix $\hat B^\star\in\R^{N\times K^\star}$ as the top $K^\star$ eigenvectors\footnote{Numerous methods have been developed for determining the number of factors in factor analysis and PCA.
-In this paper, we adopt the approach proposed by \citet{fan2022estimating} as our default choice.} of $\hat\Sigma$ scaled by $\sqrt{N}$.
+Here, we adopt the approach by \citet{fan2022estimating} as our default choice.} of $\hat\Sigma$ scaled by $\sqrt{N}$.
 The estimated factors are then given by $\hat \bg_t^\star=N^{-1} \hat B^{\star\top} \hat \bx_t^\star $.
 These extracted factors capture information from the original relevant latent factors $\bg_t$, as well as from their lagged values that are predictive of the future target $y_{t+h}$.
 Intuitively, $\hat\bg_t^\star$ serves as an estimator for the concatenated vector $(\bff_t^\top, \ldots, \bff_{t - q + 1}^\top)^\top$ in models \eqref{model1}-\eqref{model2}, under suitable conditions.
 It is important to emphasize that, due to the temporal dependence structure in model \eqref{model2}, relying solely on contemporaneous predictors $x_{i,t}$ to approximate $y_{t+h}$ in the DNN fitting step can lead to biased parameter estimates.
 This, in turn, results in inefficient recovery of the relevant latent factors $\bg_t$.
 Incorporating lagged predictors is therefore crucial for accurate dynamic factor estimation.

-A key advantage of SDDP lies in its ability to effectively filter out irrelevant predictors by assigning them shrinking weights.
-This step is especially critical because, unlike strong factors, weak factors often have signals that are not clearly distinguishable from noise.
+A key advantage of SDDP is its ability to filter out irrelevant predictors by assigning them shrinking weights.
+This is critical because, unlike strong factors, weak factors often have signals that are not clearly distinguishable from noise.
 Without such a signal-enhancing mechanism, conventional dimension reduction methods may struggle to recover these subtle signals from the overwhelming presence of noise.

 The following proposition establishes the consistency of the estimated factors in a linear setting.